 Getting around Berlin

-Berlin is a city so large that you cannot go into all areas of interest by walking so you will need to be familiar with the public transport system while staying in your youth hostel.
+Berlin is a city so large that you cannot go into all areas of interest by walking so you will need to be familiar with the public transport system while staying in your hostel.
 As in many other cities, Berlin uses bus, tram or train (the equivalent of Paris RER).
 The BVG (Berliner Verkehrsbetriebe) manages the transportation system, one of the most efficient and modern in Europe, which is in constant development.
 The tram goes mainly to the eastern part of the city.
-If time permits, rent bikes as the city is rather flat and offers highly developed bike paths that can be used easily by youth hostel travelers.
+If time permits, rent bikes as the city is rather flat and offers highly developed bike paths that can be used easily by hostel travelers.
 If necessary, you are allowed to carry your bike on the train.

 To go from the eastern to the western part of the city and vice versa, the buses 100 and 200 are very practical.